polyqubit/diffeq/README.md

-# diffeq
+# mathnotes
-notes for differential equations
+notes for math
+books:
-book: *Differential Equations with Applications and Historical Notes, Third Edition(Simmons)*
+ - *Differential Equations with Applications and Historical Notes, Third Edition(Simmons)*
+ - *A *